iniwidi/DCL13_Vagrant/readme.md

 ## Important note on security

 This repo is for demonstration purposes only and contains some passwords.
-It's stronlgy recommended to not use the scripts 'as is' for production or even development environments.
+It's stronlgy recommended to not use the resources 'as is' for production or even development environments.

 ## Dependencies